avseoul/avseoul.github.io/portfolio-alt/README.md

 #### What

-A configurable button module with tangible interaction
+Prototyping configurable button module with tangible interactions.

 Implemented with Unity3D, runs on Hololens 1, 2, Quest 1, 2.